it

-DO eat sweets on Christmas.
-Christmas isn’t Christmas here without panettone, or its cousin pandoro, though there are tons of other festive regional desserts to try, like mostaccioli, struffoli, and torrone.
+DO eat seasonal sweets.
+The holidays aren’t complete without panettone, or its cousin pandoro, though there are tons of other festive regional desserts to try, like mostaccioli, struffoli, and torrone

 DO get rid of something you don’t need anymore on New Year’s Eve; out with the old and in with the new!